kavs2803/ModelForge/contributing.md

-# Welcome to the ModelForge Party! 🎉
+# ENTER MODELFORGE

-Hey there, fellow code warrior! 🙌 Ready to make some magic happen with ModelForge?
+Ready to make some magic happen with ModelForge?
 Whether it's your first time forking a repo or you're a seasoned coder, we're excited to have you here!
 This doc will help you join the action.
-But first, grab some snacks, maybe a bunsamosa (you know you want to), and let’s lay down some ground rules.
+But first, grab some snacks, maybe a bunsamosa (:p), and let’s lay down some ground rules.

 ## What is This? 🛠️